DataDog/hiring-engineers/answer.md

 <br>

-*A downtime scheduled that silences it from 7pm to 9am daily on M-F
+*A downtime scheduled that silences it from 7pm to 9am daily on M-F.

 ![](images/32.png)